ISO 9001:2015 Clause 9.2 Internal Audit

 Auditor Competence Requirements

-Confidence and reliance in the audit process depends on the competence of those conducting the audit.
+Confidence and reliance on the audit process depend on the competence of those conducting the audit.
 This competence is based on the demonstration of:

 - Personal attributes